dudochkin-victor/goMovie/README.md

 ========

 * Added ebuild for gentoo
-* Compilation fixes for clutter-1.0
+* More clean compilation for clutter-1.0